Tools for your OH&S Tool Kit

 At MoveUP, we recommend the courses offered by the BCFED Health and Safety Centre.

-In addition, any new committee member appointed after April 3, 2017 must receive mandatory training and this training must be taken as soon as possible.
+In addition, new committee members must receive mandatory training and this training must be taken as soon as possible.
 If you are new to OH&S, we recommend you start with the Part 1 and Part 2 courses offered by the Health and Safety Centre before branching off to other areas.